Effectiveness of Four Instructional Programs Designed to Serve English Learners

 On average, English learners (ELs) perform far worse than non-ELs on academic tests.
 More specifically, the math and reading gap between ELs and non-ELs is roughly one standard deviation.
 There has been a long-running debate over whether bilingual education is more beneficial than English-only instruction for ELs’ academic development.
 While there is slightly more empirical support suggesting that bilingual education is superior to English-only instruction for ELs, prior to this study, little of the research had come from randomized experiments or rigorous quasi-experiments, most had looked at short-term rather than long-term outcomes, and few had rigorously compared different types of bilingual instruction.

-In this paper, we addressed gaps in the literature by using longitudinal student-level data from a large school district and more rigorous methods to address two main research questions: (1) What are the differential effects of four EL instructional programs (transitional bilingual, developmental bilingual, dual immersion, English immersion) on ELs’ academic achievement trajectories in English Language Arts (ELA) and math through middle school? and (2) Do these growth effects by program vary by the ethnicity or initial English proficiency of the EL student?
+In this study, we addressed gaps in the literature by using longitudinal student-level data from a large school district and more rigorous methods to address two main research questions: (1) What are the differential effects of four EL instructional programs (transitional bilingual, developmental bilingual, dual immersion, English immersion) on ELs’ academic achievement trajectories in English Language Arts (ELA) and math through middle school? and (2) Do these growth effects by program vary by the ethnicity or initial English proficiency of the EL student?

 The data used in the current study come from a large urban district that serves a sizable EL population.
 Our analytic sample follows 13,750 EL students who entered the district in kindergarten between the 2001–2002 and 2009–2010 academic years.
 Approximately 1,500 ELs enter our sample each year, about 45% of which are Chinese ELs, 35% of which are Latino ELs and 20% of which are ELs of other language backgrounds.